otectus/nexus_client/README.md

 )
 ```

-The vector store provider must be an instance of `pygpt_net.provider.vector_stores.base.BaseStore`.
+The vector store provider must be an instance of `nexus_net.provider.vector_stores.base.BaseStore`.
-You can review the code of the built-in providers in `pygpt_net.provider.vector_stores` and use them as examples when creating a custom provider.
+You can review the code of the built-in providers in `nexus_net.provider.vector_stores` and use them as examples when creating a custom provider.

 ### Adding a custom data loader